-Where to Submit a 319(h) Grant Proposal:
+Where to Submit a proposal:

-You are required to submit the Proposal E-Form to Water Quality Planning electronically as an attachment to an email.
-Please email the completed form and all relevant electronic attachments to Ms. Birgit Widegren, Branch Supervisor, Nonpoint Source Program at the following email address:
+Proposers are required to submit the Proposal E-Form to Water Quality Planning electronically as an attachment to an email.
+Please email the completed form and all relevant electronic attachments to Dr. Christian Fritsen, Branch Supervisor, Nonpoint Source Program at the following email address: